nidaren/EcoServerRestarterScript/README.md

 )
 ```

-7. **Run** the script.
-If Eco Server is not runnig, it will start it automatically.
+8. Right click on both `NidEcoRestarterLauncher.cmd` and `NidEcoServerRestarter.ps1` and select `Unblock` then `Apply`.
+Files downloaded from internet are by default blocked on some systems.

+9. **Run** `NidEcoRestarterLauncher.cmd` to run the script - it will run on accounts _without administrative priviledges_.
+It also ensures that script can be executed even on hosting systems with restrictive group policy.
+If you have full control over your host system you can also run script directly.

 # Future updates

 * Ensure the server saves before closing.
-To get this functionality now, use RCON command `/manage save` bofore server exit.
+To get this functionality now, use RCON command `manage save` bofore server exit.